roubles/dynamarks/README.md

 # dynamarks

+Dynamically generate [bashmarks](https://github.com/huyng/bashmarks) in the current directory.

-Bash toolset to dynamically generate [bashmarks](https://github.com/huyng/bashmarks).
-Use 'dm' to dynamcially create bashmarks for the top directories (sorted by most recently created) in the current directory.
-Then use 'n num' to jump to a specific bashmark.
+Use 'dm' to dynamcially create bashmarks for the most recently accessed directories in the current directory.
+Then use 'n num' to jump to a specific dynamark.

-There is only one copy of dynamically generated bashmarks for the full box.
-If you want to just list the current dynamarks, type 'n' with no argument.
+There is only one copy of dynamically generated dynamarks for your machine.
+So, if you go to a different directory, you need to regenerate the dynamarks using 'dm'.

+If you want to just list the current dynamarks without regenerating, type 'n' with no argument.

 ```
 $ pwd